bemasc/risav/draft-xu-risav.md

 As all the outer IP header should be the unicast IP address, NAT-traversal mode is not necessary in inter-AS SAV.

+# Standards Compliance

+## IPv6

+RISAV modifies the handling of IPv6 packets as they traverse the network, resulting in novel networking behaviors.
+This section describes why those behaviors should not be viewed as violating the requirements of {{?RFC8200}}.

+### MTU

+{{Section 5 of ?RFC8200}} says:

+> IPv6 requires that every link in the Internet have an MTU of 1280 octets or greater.
+This is known as the IPv6 minimum link MTU.

+RISAV adds ~30-80 octets of overhead to each packet, reducing the effective link MTU.
+A naive version of RISAV could violate the 1280-octet rule, when running over a (compliant) path with a Path MTU of 1280 octets.

+This violation is avoided by the requirements described in {{mtu-handling}}.
+The resulting behavior is fully compliant when the underlying Path MTU is stable, and should compensate or disable RISAV within a few seconds if the Path MTU changes.

+### Header modifications

+{{Section 4 of ?RFC8200}} says:

+> Extension headers (except for the Hop-by-Hop Options header) are not processed, inserted, or deleted by any node along a packet's delivery path, until the packet reaches the node (or each of the set of nodes, in the case of multicast) identified in the Destination Address field of the IPv6 header.

+In "tunnel mode" ({{tunnel-mode}}), RISAV acts as a classic site-to-site tunnel, potentially adding its own extension headers.  {{Section 4.1 of ?RFC8200}} specifically allows such tunnels, and they are commonly used.

+In "transport mode" ({{transport-mode}}), a RISAV ASBR does insert a new extension header, which could be viewed as a violation of this guidance.
+However, this new extension header is an implementation detail of a lightweight tunnel: it is only added after confirming that another router on the path will remove it, so that its presence is not detectable by either endpoint.  ({{icmp-rewriting}} adds further requirements to ensure that this header cannot be detected in ICMP responses either.)

+### IP address usage

+In some RISAV configurations, it is expected that many ASBRs will decrypt and process packets with the destination IP of the ACS and/or emit packets using the source IP of the ACS.
+This can be viewed as replacing the central ACS with an "anycast" service, which is generally considered permissible.

+## RPKI Usage

+{{?RFC9255}} describes limits on the use of RPKI certificates for new purposes, including the following excerpts:

+> The RPKI was designed and specified to sign certificates for use within the RPKI itself and to generate Route Origin Authorizations (ROAs) \[RFC6480\] for use in routing.
+Its design intentionally precluded use for attesting to real-world identity...

+> RPKI-based credentials of INRs MUST NOT be used to authenticate real-world documents or transactions.

+> When a document is signed with the private key associated with an RPKI certificate, the signer is speaking for the INRs (the IP address space and AS numbers) in the certificate. ...
+If the signature is valid, the message content comes from a party that is authorized to speak for that subset of INRs.

+RISAV's usage of RPKI identity falls squarely within these limits.
+The RPKI signature used in the IKEv2 handshake serves only to confirm that this party is authorized to originate and terminate IP packets using the corresponding IP ranges.
+The "identity" of this party is not relevant to RISAV.

 # IANA Consideration

 > TODO: Register RISAVAnnouncement.